When was the last time you cleaned your floors?

 So, which kinds of cleaning solutions should you use?
 We’ll explore how to clean floors with the right solution next.

 Some commercial cleaners can be harsh on laminate.
 If you’re wondering how to clean laminate floors naturally, try a 50/50 solution of vinegar and water.

 Or you could try a little bit of Fantastik or 409 diluted in your mop bucket.
-I happen to like to use Murphy’s Oil Soap.
-Jeff Campbell likes to use a drop of clear ammonia.
+I happen to like to use Simple Green.
+Jeff Campbell, author of Speed Cleaning, likes to use a splash of clear ammonia.

 For tough stains on laminate, put some jojoba oil on a towel and hold it over the stain.
 Then, wipe it away with a clean towel and some water.